 Salt brine can also irritate eyes, while accidental ingestion may lead to vomiting or diarrhea, causing stomach problems and kidney damage that require immediate medical attention.
 Any pets that walk on sidewalks may experience salt burn on their pads, and if they ingest snow or ice with salt brine, it can be fatal.

 For this reason, it’s always advisable to put up warning signs if your business is near a public area and encourage employees to adhere to standard safety protocols.
-Salt brine can also damage building structures and materials, including concrete, pavements, and tarmacs, so it’s important to follow the correct salt brine recipe for roads and parking lots.
+Salt brine, especially with chemicals and additives, can also be harmful to building structures and materials, including concrete, pavements, and tarmacs, so it’s important to follow the correct salt brine recipe for roads and parking lots.

 How to Make Salt Brine for Deicing